ferns-it/foodpage-order-online-plugin/readme.txt

     - install the package outside outside the project.

+3. There is an env file copy it into your project

-3. After the installation completes, you can start the development server using:
+4. After the installation completes, you can start the development server using:
     - npm run dev

-4. The project should now be set up and ready to use!
+5. The project should now be set up and ready to use!

 ## Note:
 - Make sure you have Node.js and npm installed on your system.